Learn how to identify teacher burnout and what you can do to help.

 4. Provide tools and supports for success.

-Lastly, to reduce burnout among teachers, give them the tools they need to succeed — whether that tool is additional training on how to handle stress, professional development aimed to teach time management and self-efficacy skills, or online mental health training and therapy.
+Lastly, to reduce burnout among teachers, give them the tools they need to succeed — whether that tool is additional training on how to handle stress, professional development aimed to teach time management and self-efficacy skills, mental health training and therapy, or classroom management software.